Denial-of-service attack: IPS based prevention

 Intrusion prevention systems (IPS) are effective if the attacks have signatures associated with them.
-However, the trend among the attacks is to have legitimate content but bad intent.
-Intrusion-prevention systems which work on content recognition cannot block behavior-based DoS attacks.
+However, the trend among attacks is to have legitimate content but bad intent.
+Intrusion-prevention systems that work on content recognition cannot block behavior-based DoS attacks.
 An ASIC based IPS may detect and block denial-of-service attacks because they have the processing power and the granularity to analyze the attacks and act like a circuit breaker in an automated way.

 DDS based defense

 More focused on the problem than IPS, a DoS defense system (DDS) can block connection-based DoS attacks and those with legitimate content but bad intent.
 A DDS can also address both protocol attacks (such as teardrop and ping of death) and rate-based attacks (such as ICMP floods and SYN floods).
 DDS has a purpose-built system that can easily identify and obstruct denial of service attacks at a greater speed than a software-based system.